Snownee/Lychee/docs/docs/post-action.md

 ### Hurt Entity (`hurt`)

-Causes damage to the entity
+Causes damage to the entity.

 !!! note "Format"